paperless-ngx/paperless-ngx/docs/advanced_usage.md

 ### Missing timezones

-Django uses timezones but MySQL as well as MariaDB do not have any timezone information by default.
+MySQL as well as MariaDB do not have any timezone information by default (though some docker images such as the official MariaDB image take care of this for you) which will cause unexpected behavior with date-based queries.

-This results in not being able to filter by date ranges (i.e. using after/before in the "Created" or "Added" filters).

-To fix that, execute one of the following commands.
+To fix this, execute one of the following commands:

 MySQL: `mysql_tzinfo_to_sql /usr/share/zoneinfo | mysql -u root mysql -p`